ganukeperera/Pixxy/README.md

 ## Room for Improvement
 This application can be improved by adding following features

-Room for improvement:
-- Can add a search bar in the Album view so that user can search albums by album name or by album owner's name
+- Can add a search bar in the Album view so that users can search albums by album name or by owner's name.
 - Can automatically download and add the first thumbinail image of each album to the relevant table view cell.
 So, user can have a preview what kind of photos included in each album.
-This might be a good feature for a real photo application.